jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-Tablesaw is a high-performance in-memory data table, plus tools for data crunching and a column-oriented storage format.
+Tablesaw is a high-performance in-memory data table, tools for data crunching and a column-oriented storage format.
 In Java.

 ###What makes it unique:
 Tablesaw's design is driven by two ideas: